 Semi-trucks account for some of the largest vehicles on the road at any given time.
 They’re heavier, longer, and wider than passenger vehicles.
 In an attempt to prevent catastrophic accidents with these types of vehicles, there are a variety of regulations and law established at the state and federal level; however, that does not mean truckers and trucking companies always abide by them.

 When a tractor-trailer is overloaded, it significantly increases the chance of a variety of risks that can lead to the severe injury or death of innocent motorists.
 As a driver, it’s important to recognize the risks an overloaded semi poses, so you can remain vigilant on the road.

 Kentucky Commercial Vehicle Restrictions

-In order to keep roadways safe and reduce the change of overloading, the Kentucky Transportation Cabinet limits commercial vehicles to the following legal dimensions:
+In order to keep roadways safe and reduce the change of overloading, commercial vehicles must follow these legal dimensions:

 - No wider than eight feet on non-designated highways